oakbas/MyReads/README.md

 # MyReads Project

-It is a bookshelf application for a user to categorize books three shelves such as currently reading, want to read or read.
+It is a bookshelf application for a user to categorize books into three shelves such as currently reading, want to read or read.
 New books can be searched and added.
 Moreover books also can be moved between these three shelves.

 The starter template for the assessment project has taken from Udacity's React Fundamentals course github account.